y-neck/opus/README.md

 Information: This project is still in development and might still have some issues.
 Please report any issues you encounter.

 - [ ] Updating the profile image does not reflect visually, although the database is updated

+## Learnings

+- Calculate enough time for production testings
+- The Project was too big for the assigned project scope
+- Structure: The potential of a component-based architecture was not fully used
++ First project in vue/Nuxt
++ Supabase could be used to implement all required database functionalities
++ TailwindCSS: faster development and easier styling than with plain CSS
++ Database structure: was created beforehand and only needed small adjustments